AdyGCode/yt-clone/ReadMe.md

 We are now ready to add the Jetstream UI components...

-The installation will add registration and other components for the user, plus
+The installation will add registration and other components for the user, plus...

 ```bash
 sail php artisan sail:publish